pip-services/pip-services-docs/content/en/node/sqlite/persistence/sqlite_persistence.md

 #### convertFromPublic
-Converts object value from public to internal format.
+Converts an object value from public to internal format.

 > `protected` convertFromPublic(value: any): any